SamoHorr/BigData_FinalProject/README.md

 - python app (work in progress)

 Brief overview:
--docker-compose.yml: sets up the multi-service enviroment (the four containers) and connects each container with a bridge network
+- docker-compose.yml: sets up the multi-service enviroment (the four containers) and connects each container with a bridge network
--Dockerfile: creates a docker image for our flask application (app.py) -requirements.txt: contains the libraries and versions required for the app -app.py : flask app that interacts with mongoDB , redis , kafka , handles movie recommendations and ratings -redis_caching.py: handles the redis logic for checking cache and generating recommendations if empty
+- Dockerfile: creates a docker image for our flask application (app.py)
+- requirements.txt: contains the libraries and versions required for the app
+- app.py : flask app that interacts with mongoDB , redis , kafka , handles movie recommendations and ratings
+- redis_caching.py: handles the redis logic for checking cache and generating recommendations if empty
--recommendation_engine: spark ml model trained and generates (by default 5) movie recommendations based on ratings and info -index.html: displays the movie information , ratings (pop up for succesful submission) and on call recommendations -login.html: basic login page via user_id
+- recommendation_engine: spark ml model trained and generates (by default 5) movie recommendations based on ratings and info
+- index.html: displays the movie information , ratings (pop up for succesful submission) and on call recommendations
+- login.html: basic login page via user_id

 Steps in terminal:
 - Docker-compose up --build